-The Fund's Price to Public (1) Sales Load (2) Proceeds to the Fund (3)(4) Per Class I Share At Current NAV None Amount Invested at Current NAV Per Class A Share At Current NAV 1.00% Amount Invested at Current NAV Total \$750,000,000 \$7,500,000 \$742,500,000
+The Fund's Price to Public(1) Sales Load (2) Proceeds to the Fund (3)(4) Per Class I Share At Current NAV None Amount Invested at Current NAV Per Class A Share At Current NAV None Amount Invested at Current NAV Total \$750,000,000 N/A \$750,000,000

 - (1) Class A Shares and Class I Shares are offered monthly at net asset value ("NAV"), plus any applicable sales load for Class A Shares.
 NAV will vary over time and will also differ between the two classes.
 The minimum initial investment is \$25,000.
 The minimum subsequent investment is \$1,000.
 In certain instances, the Fund may, as determined by the Board of Trustees, waive the minimum initial investment amount or subsequent minimum investment amounts (See "Purchasing Shares-Purchase Terms").
-Each prospective investor is required to certify that the Shares purchased are being acquired directly or indirectly for the account of an "accredited investor" as defined in Regulation D under the Securities Act of 1933, as amended, or an investor whose purchase is directed by a registered investment adviser acting in a fiduciary capacity. - (2) Class A Shares may be subject to a sales load of up to 1.00% of the public offering price.
-Class A Shares may only be purchased through Merrill Lynch Pierce, Fenner & Smith Incorporated or its affiliates and the specific amount of the sales load on Class A Shares will be determined in accordance with the chart under "Purchasing Shares-How Sales Load Reductions and Waivers for Class A Shares are Calculated."
-Any sales load will not be part of a Shareholder's investment in the Fund, and the sales load will neither constitute an investment made by the Shareholder nor form part of the assets of the Fund. - (3) Assumes sale at the NAV of all Shares currently registered and the maximum sales load incurred, as applicable.
-The proceeds may differ from those shown if other than the maximum sales load is paid, not only Class A Shares are sold, and/or NAV varies. - (4) See "The Distributor" regarding distribution-related compensation.
+Each prospective investor is required to certify that the Shares purchased are being acquired directly or indirectly for the account of an "accredited investor" as defined in Regulation D under the Securities Act of 1933, as amended, or an investor whose purchase is directed by a registered investment adviser acting in a fiduciary capacity. - (2) While neither the Fund nor the Distributor imposes a sales charge on Class A Shares or Class I Shares, if you buy Class A Shares or Class I Shares through certain financial intermediaries, they may directly charge you transaction or other fees in such amount as they may determine.
+Investors should consult with their financial intermediaries about any transaction or other fees their financial intermediaries might impose on Class A Shares or Class I Shares. - (3) Assumes sale at the NAV of all Shares currently registered.
+The proceeds may differ from those shown if the NAV varies. - (4) See "The Distributor" regarding distribution-related compensation.